 The beaches of Koh Samui are so kid-friendly!
 The locals love kids and the island has a very laid back vibe, perfect to relax with family.

-4. What were your top 3 activities for kids in Koh Samui?
+4. What were your top 3 things to do in Koh Samui with kids?

 Silver Beach is a must!
 No waves and shallow all the way out.
 We also took a cooking class with Ying at Ying’s Thai Cooking Class.
 Ying is so amazing and taught us so much about Thai cooking and our daughter loved being able to help cook.
 And I highly recommend taking a tour with Mr. Samui.
 He tailors the tours to your needs, so we visited lots of kid-friendly spots on the island.